Catholic Church on abuse: 'We are ashamed and saddened'

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The church began giving evidence on its handling of complaints at the Inquiry into abuse in care on Monday.
+The church opened its evidence on its handling of complaints at the Inquiry into abuse in care on Monday.

 It said its response to redress has at times been ahead of Vatican guidelines.